pyav/restful-web-services/README.md

 This repository is meant for learning and experimenting in Spring Boot and Microservices.

+## Run application
+Run the Spring Boot application from RestfulWebServicesApplication.java file.
+This can be done from the Run-dropdown in IDE.

 ## GET call:
 curl http://localhost:8080/users -u \<user\>:\<password\> | python -m json.tool
 ```json